isomerpages/govtech-gobusiness/_FAQ/1gc-fnbsector.md

 If cross deployment cannot be avoided due to operational reasons such as the nature of the job, e.g. IT personnel, truck drivers or managerial staff supporting different office/store locations, retailers must take additional safeguards to minimise the risk of cross infection, e.g. minimise the number of premises that workers are cross-deployed to, put in place systems to ensure no direct contact with the cross-deployed personnel.

 #### **31. Are testers and samples allowed?**
 Product testers and samples for self application and immediate consumption, e.g. perfume testers,  make-up testers and unsealed food samples, are not allowed.
+Customers must approach staff for assistance if samples are needed.
 Staff must also not apply the product sample directly on customers.

 #### **32. Can communal water-based facilities such as showers/spas/saunas/jacuzzi facilities be used?**
 Yes, but operators must practise safe management and safe distancing measures, including ensuring that customers are spaced at least one-metre apart at all times on the premises.